nothjarnan/axiom/README.md

 # axiom-opensource

-Axiom is an operating system/UI thing for ComputerCraft 1.7x.
+Axiom is an operating system/UI thing for ComputerCraft 1.7+

-Axiom features such amazing things as:
- - being able to run, god damn it.
- - Password protection through salted hashes.
- - Various settings
- - File browser
- - Backgrounds
- - Multiuser support

-What it currently lacks:
-  - Desktop icons
-  - Multitasking
-  - A proper commandline
+Features Include:
+    Being able to work, unlike SOME ope

-Forgot to mention, this version is community driven and completely independent to the original version.
+This version is community driven and completely independent to the original version.